omari-kd/Environmental-Impact-on-Food-Production/README.md

 ![image](https://github.com/user-attachments/assets/2730de17-d78c-4b46-82d4-c5c7587b932e)

 The box plot compares freshwater use by food category.
 Animal-based food has a higher median land use than plant-based food per 1000 kcal.
-Plant-based food exhibits a wider range, with some food product requiring very little water, while others require more.
+Plant-based food exhibits a wider range, with some food products requiring very little water, while others require more.
 Outliers in both categories suggest extreme water consumption for specific food products.

 Animal-based food production uses significantly more freshwater than plant-based food production, with studies showing that shifting to a plant-based diet could reduce water consumption by up to 50% (Humane World, 2019).